RobertMakyla/http4s-zio-doobie-db-CRUD/README.md

-# zio_real_estate_crawler
+# ZIO Real Estate Crawler
-ZIO Real Estate Crawler for monitoring changes at real estate webpages in Cracow, Poland.
+monitoring changes at some real estate webpages in Cracow, Poland.